Robbinsville Center, New Jersey

 Robbinsville Center is a census-designated place (CDP) located within Robbinsville Township (known as Washington Township until 2007) in Mercer County, in the U.S. state of New Jersey.
 As of the 2020 census, it had a population of 3,164.
 Prior to 2020, the CDP was known as Robbinsville, with a population of 3,041 at the 2010 census.
 The area is served as United States Postal Service ZIP Code 08691.

 The CDP includes the area of the township developed as a part of the Robbinsville Town Center.
 The CDP also includes the largely undeveloped land bordered by the Hamilton Township border, U.S. Route 130, and New Jersey Route 33, though there are some plans to develop this area as well.

 Geography

 According to the U.S. Census Bureau, the CDP has a total area of 0.658 sqmi, of which 0.641 sqmi are land and 0.017 sqmi, or 2.58%, are water.
 The CDP occupies 3.1% of the total area of Robbinsville Township.
 The community sits on a low ridge which drains northeast to Miry Run, a northwest-flowing tributary of Assunpink Creek; and southwest to Edges Brook, a tributary of Back Creek which flows southwest to Crosswicks Creek.
 The entire community is within the Delaware River watershed.

 Demographics

+The community first appeared as a census designated place under the name Robbinsville in the 2010 U.S. census.